This is

 Holmwood, Brockenhurst

 In 2016 we made the decision to leave Winchester and purchased our own office in Totton.
-It has been a great move for us, creating room to expand and great access to the South Coast.
+It has been a great move for us, creating room to expand with great access to the South Coast.
 We now work on projects across the South of England.

 Our Studio

 Soon after moving we won two important projects.
 Ironically, the first was in Winchester.
 It was Winchester City Council’s largest social housing scheme at The Valley, Stanmore.
-The project has allowed us to develop innovative new housing typologies on a large scale and complex site using BIM Level 2, a 3D workflow.
+The project has allowed us to develop innovative new housing typologies on a large scale and complex site using a 3D workflow.

 The Valley, Winchester